30 Things Not To Do In Amsterdam

 Police, emergency services, medical professionals and others have reported a sharp rise in the number of people who have suffered psychosis after using marijuana.

 Pace yourself and don’t fool yourself.
 Trust us when we say this: absolutely nobody is impressed with the number and size of joints you believe you can smoke at one time (or, for that matter, the amount of beer you think you can drink).
 Consumer for your own pleasure; not to impress others.

 Do listen to — and follow — the advice of the staff in the coffeeshops.
 They’re professionals who know their stuff.

 The sale of hallucinogenic “magic” mushrooms was banned starting December 1, 2008 — as a direct result of a number of deadly incidents.

 March 2007: A 17-year old French tourist asked an older friend to buy her some psychedelic mushrooms.
 After using them, she committed suicide by jumping off a building onto a freeway.

 At the time only those 18 years and older could buy psychedelic mushrooms at a so-called ‘Smart Shop.’
-Turned away by a store, this girl asked her friend to purchase the ‘shrooms’ for her.
+Turned away by a store, this girl instead asked her friend to purchase the ‘shrooms’ for her.

 He did, but — as far as authorities have been able to determine — apparently failed to relay the extensive Do’s and Don’ts instructions the seller gave.

 The girl’s tragic death became a catalyst for the ban on magic mushrooms.